MCP4Public/look-4-fundings/README.md

 - **Date serialization errors**: The `add_grant_with_affinity` tool automatically handles date conversion for JSON serialization
 - **Web API connection**: Ensure the Look 4 Fundings web application is accessible at `https://web-production-08f4.up.railway.app/`
 - **Affinity score validation**: The affinity score must be between 0 and 100, inclusive
+- **Report generation errors**: Ensure the web application has ReportLab installed and the reports API is accessible
+- **PDF download issues**: Reports are generated server-side and downloaded via the web application's download endpoint

 ## License